alelozada/django-docker-template/README.md

     django-admin startproject app

-6. Install the core in the projects
+6. Install the core in the app folder <your path>\app>

-    py app/manage.py startapp core
+    py manage.py startapp core

 7. Created a dockerfile in the root and add the instructions, run: